vzvca/ck8.6/README.md

 When the X11 window is resized, `SIGWINCH` signal is handled immediatly but the signal handler has `SA_RESTART` flag.
 It means that the currently waiting system call (eg `select()`) will restart just after the signal handler has finished.
 It means that `curses` will not report immediately the new size (as a `KEY_RESIZE` return value for `getch()`). `KEY_RESIZE` will be reported only after the user has typed a key or clicked in the window with the mouse.

-There is deadlock when a terminal widget is resized.
-This bug is investigated.

 ## Documentation

 The original documentation is included (in the doc subdirectory) in man page format.
 The man pages were converted to HTML and can be found in the html subdirectory.